THE CARE BEARS MOVIE (Theatrical Release USA 1985)

 Buy a ticket?
 Yes?
 No?
 Maybe?

 Yes.
-This is a classic for one man justice fans that supersedes all other films within that same theme.
-A very enjoyable watch that is worth more than one viewing.
+This is a classic for 'one man justice' fans that supersedes all other films within that same theme.
+This movie works as a very enjoyable watch that is worth more than one viewing.

 Video Critique Available Here: